Southclaws/ScavengeSurvive/FILE-LIST.md

 - Mute - Timed muting system blocks players from using global chat.
 - Rcon - Basic RCON commands for whitelist and restart control.
 - Freeze - Timed player freezing functions.
+- NameTags - Functions for toggling nametags for admin purposes.

 ### Item/
 All these scripts are item related code, it's currently in a bit of a mess and needs sorting.